-During the year ended December 31, 2018, net unrealized depreciation on investments totaled \$1.5 million which was primarily due to the unrealized depreciation on our warrant and equity investments in public companies.
-During the year ended December 31, 2017, net unrealized appreciation on investments totaled \$18.5 million which was primarily due to the reversal of previously recorded unrealized depreciation on four debt investments that were settled during the period.
-During the year ended December 31, 2016, net unrealized depreciation on investments totaled \$14.2 million which was primarily due to the unrealized depreciation on three debt investments offset by the reversal of previously recorded unrealized depreciation on one debt investment.
+During the year ended December 31, 2020, we recorded net unrealized appreciation on investments totaling \$0.3 million due to the unrealized appreciation on our warrant investments offset by the unrealized depreciation on our debt and equity investments.
+During the year ended December 31, 2019, we recorded net unrealized appreciation on investments totaling \$3.2 million due to the unrealized appreciation on one of our equity investments and the reversal of previously recorded unrealized depreciation from the expiration of one of our royalty agreements, which was included in other investments, partially offset by the unrealized depreciation on one of our debt investments.
+During the year ended December 31, 2018, we recorded net unrealized depreciation on investments totaling \$1.5 million due to the unrealized depreciation on our warrant and equity investments in public companies.